tanducmai/myportfolio/content/posts/database-key-concepts.md

 Given a PK, we can locate the specific data within any tuple.

-Sometimes, it is an automatically generated number (e.g., the current row number in Excel).
+Sometimes, it is an automatically generated number (e.g. the current row number in Excel).

 ### Unique Key